 Due to the skinny windy road up to the resort, my dad didn’t want to risk the driving in the snow and ice.
 Especially after our spin out from Big Sky.
 Plus dealing with parking.
 So, we went with the public transportation.
-Solitude offers free transportation with their pass or via the Ikon pass.
+Skiing at Solitude resort comes with offers like free transportation with their pass or via the Ikon pass.

 Just like the other resorts, you can go straight to the chairlifts and scan on.
 You can keep the pass in your pocket.